Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Asymptotic analysis for a class of accelerated methods

 \begin{lemm} Suppose that the set of accumulation points of any sequence $\{\w_k\}$ in some compact metric space $X$ generated from the relation $\w_{k+1} = A_k(\w_k)$ are the set of fixed points of the map $A_k$ for any $k$.
-Then this set of accumulation points is connected, provided the family of maps $\{A_k\}$ is uniformly equicontinuous in $X$ and this set of accumulation points is connected $\probP_1-$almost surely if the family of maps $\{A_k\}$ is uniformly equicontinuous in $X$ $\probP_1-$almost surely. \end{lemm} The proof of this lemma is in Appendix \ref{Appendix C_a}.

-Using Theorem \ref{thmglob}, Lemma \ref{suplem_3} and Lemma \ref{lemmalyapunov} (proved later) we can establish that the sequence $\{\w^r_k\}$ from Theorem \ref{measuretheorem3} generated by the recursion for any $r\geq 0$, converges to a critical point of $f$.
+Then this set of accumulation points is connected, provided the family of maps $\{A_k\}$ is uniformly equicontinuous in $X$ and this set of accumulation points is connected $\probP_1$-almost surely if the family of maps $\{A_k\}$ is uniformly equicontinuous in $X$ $\probP_1$-almost surely. \end{lemm} The proof of this lemma is in Appendix \ref{Appendix C_a}.
+Using Theorem \ref{thmglob}, Lemma \ref{suplem_3} and Lemma \ref{lemmalyapunov} (proved later in Section \ref{globalsection}) we can establish that the sequence $\{\w^r_k\}$ from Theorem \ref{measuretheorem3} generated by the recursion for any $r\geq 0$, converges to a critical point of $f$.
 We are now ready to state the almost sure non-convergence result to strict saddle points for \eqref{generalds}.